IAMDXX/CMPUT391_YEG_Database/project/unit1/README.md

       save all the tags and save them into csv if way is not discarded

   4. Transfer all the data in CSV files to the db
-  5. Add triggers for checking any INSERT/DELETE/UPDATE on Waypoint that will changes closed constrains.
+  5. Add triggers for checking any INSERT/DELETE/UPDATE on Waypoint that will changes closed constrains;
+      And the trigger for checking ordinal number in Waypoint